cplett/cplett.github.io/page/xtb/general.md

 ```

 ## Additional Input File
 While **xtb** has robust default settings, you may need to adjust parameters for certain calculations.
-You can provide an additional input file using:
+This can be done by providing an additional input file:

 ```bash
 xtb struc.xyz --input <xtb.inp>
 ```

-These input files can contain multiple blocks, each beginning with a keyword (e.g., `$md`), followed by various settings, and ending with `$end`.
+These input files can contain multiple blocks, each beginning with a keyword (*e.g.*, `$md`), followed by various settings, and ending with `$end`.
 For instance, to set the time and temperature for a molecular dynamics (MD) simulation, you can use the following input file:

 ```bash
 $md